Schulich School of Music

 |Instructor: Gary P. Scavone|

-There will not be a final exam for this class.
-Instead, students are required to work on a final project of their own design.
-The final project provides students the opportunity to pursue a more in-depth study of a particular aspect of the class that they are most interested in.
-Group projects are possible with the instructor's approval.
-Project topics should relate to the course material and might include an electro-acoustic composition, the development of a C/C++ application, or the use of an existing software package (Max/MSP, STK, Matlab) to achieve an interesting music synthesis task.
-Students are encouraged to consult with the instructor and/or TA in the development stages of the project.
-Short, 5-10 minute, project progress reports will be required in class during the 5th and 10th weeks of the semester.
-Final presentations will occur during the last class of the semester.
+Students are required to work on a final project of their own design.
+Project topics should relate to the course material and might include an in-depth study (literature review) and/or model development of a particular acoustic system or instrument, a psychoacoustic study, or the development of a new C/C++ model implementation for real-time control.
+Students are encouraged to consult with the instructor in the development stages of the project.
+Written project proposals (email to instructor) will be required by the 5th week of the semester.
 A short project report, written in HTML, detailing the objectives, methodology, and results will be due at the presentation session.
-Grading will be based in part on effort, organization and creativity in pursuing the project objectives.

 McGill University values academic integrity.
 Therefore all students must understand the meaning and consequences of cheating, plagiarism and other academic offences under the Code of Student Conduct and Disciplinary Procedures (see www.mcgill.ca/integrity for more information).

 L'université McGill attache une haute importance à l'honnêteté académique.
 Il incombe par conséquent à tous les étudiants de comprendre ce que l'on entend par tricherie, plagiat et autres infractions académiques, ainsi que les conséquences que peuvent avoir de telles actions, selon le Code de conduite de l'étudiant et des procédures disciplinaires (pour de plus amples renseignements, veuillez consulter le site www.mcgill.ca/integrity).